 Or this braid wound on top of the head:

-Of course, the whole casino is filed with whack-a-doodle looks:
+Of course, the whole hotel is filed with whack-a-doodle looks:

 Then there’s the final flashback where Streisand tries to channel the famous portrait of Madame Récamier…